 “A close friend can become a close enemy”

-Cattle are central to the lives of the Dassanech.
-When they lose their cattle due to disease, drought or raid by a neighbouring indigenous groups, they turn to the world’s largest desert lake for sustenance.
-The traditional culture is typical in that it is not strictly defined by ethnicity, as anyone can be admitted.
+As for most other communities of the Omo Valley, cattle are central to the lives of the Daasanach.
+Meat and milk are their staple foods.
+When they lose their cattle to disease, drought or raid by a neighbouring clan, they turn to the world’s largest desert lake for sustenance – hunting fish, crocodile and the occasional hippopotamus.